MrBMueller/MidGen/README.md

 In general the Micro-Sequencer contains an embedded Step-Sequencer which kicks in if a sequence text string is enclosed within | bar character symbols.
 In this case the enclosed step sequences get internally converted to micro-sequences before the micro sequencer compiles the smf similar to a pre-processor.
 Step-sequences are basically text strings were each single character or symbol refers to an individual micro-sequence.
 Those individual sequences can be either quite simple just containing single notes or more complex containing chords, guitar strums or other pattern types.

 A typical use case for step sequences are for instance drum patterns since they usually run on a regular fixed time base with static key->voice assignments.
-In this case a time base (or step granulyrity resolution) and a note definition is required before the step sequence is applied.
+In this case a time base (or step granularity resolution) and a note definition is required before the step sequence is applied.
 This is simply done with a dummy rest event which does not advance in time (see example below).

 Example: insert few micro-step-sequences with 1/16 resolution across multiple drum voices

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img25.png style="zoom: 80%;"  >

-Lets take a closer look at the example above: The initial dummy event `1/16>:35_%` is just a rest event without advancing in time, but defines the resolution and the absolute key value based on chromatic scale with basenote=0.
+Lets take a closer look at the example above: The initial dummy event `1/16<:35_%` is just a rest event without advancing in time, but defines the resolution and the absolute key value based on chromatic scale with basenote=0.
 The remaining characters are all enclosed within bars very left and very right belonging to the step-sequence.

 > Remark: Additional bar | characters within a step sequence are just visual separator symbols for better readability without any semantic meaning.
 Internally they get removed before parsing the sequence.